"An emotional performance [......] clearly confirmed her love of Chopin, and his music suits her well"

 Frequently performing as concerto soloist with orchestras, she has toured China with the Hong Kong Symphonia performing the Rachmaninov Second Concerto, and has also toured Italy as concerto soloist with the Canadian Sinfonietta.
 Throughout the years, she has been invited back to perform multiple concertos with the Shenzhen Symphony Orchestra, and is also often invited as a guest artist to perform at notable festivals including the 5th Shenzhen Piano Music Festival in China (as concerto soloist with the Hong Kong Symphonia), Note in Citta Festival in Italy, and Westben Arts Festival and Mississauga Polish Festival in Canada.

 Born in Hong Kong and moving to Canada at the age of three, Victoria first began her musical training in Canada at a young age.
 She later traveled to China to study with renowned pedagogue Dan Zhao Yi at the Shenzhen Arts School, before returning to Canada to study at the Glenn Gould School’s (Royal Conservatory of Music) pre-college program.
 She received her Bachelors of Music degree at the New England Conservatory of Music, and her Masters of Music degree from The Juilliard School of Music.
-Victoria’s primary teachers have included Horacio Gutiérrez, Matti Raekallio, Marc Silverman, Meng-Chieh Liu, Hung-Kuan Chen, Marietta Orlov, and Aster Lai.
-She has also worked with mentors including Dang Thai Son, Jeremy Denk, Ronan O’Hora, Jean Saulnier, Connor Hannick, and Margarita Shevchenko.
+Currently studying with Horacio Gutiérrez, Victoria’s primary teachers have included Matti Raekallio, Marc Silverman, Meng-Chieh Liu, Hung-Kuan Chen, Marietta Orlov, and Aster Lai.
+She has also worked with mentors including Dang Thai Son, Jeremy Denk, Ronan O’Hora, Gabriela Montero, Jean Saulnier, Connor Hannick, and Margarita Shevchenko.
+She is currently also under mentorship of Gabriela Montero thanks to the Orchestras of Americas and OAcademy.

 A many-faceted artist, Victoria also enjoys watercolor painting, photography, and composing in her spare time.
 Her Chinese watercolor paintings have been exhibited in China, and her photography works have been awarded and exhibited in Canada.
 In 2019, her compositions Piano Trio No. 1 “Abyss” (for piano, violin, and cello) and her lieder “Winter Ride” had their premier performances in New York.